pirahansiah/myWebsite/farshid/portfolio/projects/Solutions.md

 object detection and tracking on Edge and cloud
 Multi Camera (Stereo Vision) Calibration for AR/VR headset (extended reality/mixed reality) 3D Image Processing with Deep Learning

+To remove unwanted objects from an image using contour detection performed twice, start by reading the image and applying a threshold or edge detection method to create a binary image.
+Detect the initial contours using cv2.findContours, and filter these contours based on a chosen area threshold to keep only the larger objects.
+Draw and fill the smaller, unwanted contours using cv2.drawContours with a cv2.FILLED parameter to mask them from the image.
+Next, perform a second pass of contour detection to identify any remaining objects and repeat the filtering process.
+Finally, draw the filtered contours onto an output image using cv2.drawContours with a visible color for visualization.
+Display or save the final image to confirm that only the desired objects remain.
+This double-pass method ensures effective removal of nested or smaller objects by progressively refining the contours in the image.
 ---
 ---
 ---